Franck-Nein/distro-cl/README.md

 ## Support?

-Please note that currently, right now, I'm focused 100.000% on [cuda-on-cl](https://github.com/hughperkins/cuda-on-cl), so please be patient during this period
+~~Please note that currently, right now, I'm focused 100.000% on [cuda-on-cl](https://github.com/hughperkins/cuda-on-cl), so please be patient during this period~~
-- I anticipate that I shall use cuda-on-cl to re-port the very latest cutting edge version of Torch in the nearish future (q1/q2 2017)
+- ~~I anticipate that I shall use cuda-on-cl to re-port the very latest cutting edge version of Torch in the nearish future (q1/q2 2017)~~

+I'm taking a break from OpenCL, since NIPS, trying some new things :-)  Unfortunately, supporting my OpenCL projects was taking ~20-40 hours a week, and I do have a full-time day-job too, so cannot provide support at this time.
+Please help each other out during this period :-)  Feel free to create your own fork etc.  Just do whatever you can do to help encourage a diverse vendor ecosystem please :-)

 ## How does this relate to mainline torch?